 STEP 11: Connect the fan wires and battery wires to the solar controller BATT inputs.
-Connect the load to the controller LOAD outputs.
 Be sure to pay strict attention to polarity.
 CAUTION: Wiring with a reverse polarity can cause equipment damage.
+Wiring solar panels to BATT input can cause equipment damage.

 Replace the fuse in the battery cable(s) to power up the controller.
+When the controller is first powered up, the CHARGING LED will light for about 60 seconds.

-NOTE: It's a good practice to always connect the battery first to the controller and disconnect the battery last.
-You can disconnect the battery by removing the fuse.
+NOTE: It's a good practice to always connect the battery to the controller first and disconnect the battery last.
+You can disconnect the battery by removing the cable in-line fuse.

-STEP 12: Route the long solar panel cable through one of the feedthru in the bottom of the enclosure.
+STEP 12: Route the long solar panel cable(s) through one of the feed-thru in the bottom of the enclosure.
 This cable can be cut to length.
 The shorter the cable, the lower the cable losses.
-Connect the cable - wire the Solar Controller PV - input.
+Connect the cable - wire to the Solar Controller PV - input.
 Connect the cable + wire to the solar controller PV + input.
 Be sure to pay strict attention to polarity.
 CAU-TION: Wiring with a reverse polarity can cause equipment damage.